lucatirel/pix2pix-wgangp/README.md

 Ensure the folder structure is exactly as shown above to avoid execution issues.

 ## Usage
-After following the installation steps, adjust parameters defined in src/gan_train_pix2pix.py and launch training process with the following command: python src/gan_train_pix2pix.py
+After following the installation steps, adjust parameters defined in `config/config.json` and start training process with the following command:

+`python src/gan_train_pix2pix.py`